hearvox/Research/DataViz/Sharing-Charts.md

 Each chart page is part of a click-thru gallery of pages for all the charts in a report.

-Also check the way Pew make it easy to share their interactives, as in their <a href="http://www.journalism.org/2016/06/15/newspapers-fact-sheet/">State of the Media</a> annual reports.
+Also check the way Pew makes it easy to share their interactives, as in their <a href="http://www.journalism.org/2016/06/15/newspapers-fact-sheet/">State of the Media</a> annual reports.
 Each interactive chart has tabs labeled "Data" (in a table) and "Embed" (in HTML iframe code).

 <h2>SVG and CSS charts</h2>
 Most New York Times are either interactives, <a href="http://www.nytimes.com/2016/07/23/upshot/were-about-to-enter-a-period-of-polling-volatility.html#embedded-polling-averages">drawn using SVG</a>, or <a href="http://www.nytimes.com/2016/03/31/science/global-warming-antarctica-ice-sheet-sea-level-rise.html#g-antarctica-600">text styed with CSS</a>.
 NYT uses few static-image charts. <a href="https://www.propublica.org/article/study-urges-cdc-to-revise-count-of-deaths-from-medical-error">ProPublica also uses CSS</a> for most of its charts.